iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 2 reviews"/>
 </p>

+> The app stuck on a questionnaire about covid and covid symptoms of which I have none but I can't get out of it.
+If I close the app and reopen it is back at the questionnaire with no option to say I haven't had covid and I've not had any symptoms.<br> :date: __2021-06-10 14:56:18__

+> This app has been fine up until now, but being asked to confirm, every day, that my vaccination info hasn't changed (I've had both, so why would it?) and my tests... its bad design and its getting very annoying.
+Just put a button so we can report changes if they happen?
+Its making me want to uninstall it.
+Thanks<br> :date: __2021-06-09 12:43:13__

+> For goodness sake get the graph axis right...
+8 June 2021.<br> :date: __2021-06-08 15:05:45__

 > Please fix the error with the days.
 I report every day and am frustrated that it continually tells me 2 days even to to 5.
 I've emailed, no reply.
 I've tried everything I can think of to get an answer.
 Am I wasting my time doing this?<br> :date: __2021-05-28 19:06:11__